-At June 30, 2022, we had \$31.8 million in working capital, excluding current assets and liabilities of discontinued operations, which included \$14.8 million in cash and cash equivalents.
+At September 30, 2022, we had \$26.0 million in working capital, excluding current assets and liabilities of discontinued operations, which included \$8.0 million in cash and cash equivalents.
 This compares to working capital of \$36.8 million at March 31, 2022, excluding current assets and liabilities of discontinued operations, which included \$23.8 million in cash and cash equivalents.

 Operating Activities.
-Net cash used in operating activities of our continuing operations for the three months ended June 30, 2022 of approximately \$7.2 million was primarily the result of approximately \$2.4 million from non-cash items, primarily for noncash lease expense, deferred income taxes, depreciation, stock-based compensation, and amortization.
-This was offset by our net loss from continuing operations of approximately \$4.9 million coupled with approximately \$4.8 million of outflows due to changes in working capital which was primarily driven by a planned increase in inventory as part of the Company's supply chain strategy.
+Net cash used in operating activities of our continuing operations for the six months ended September 30, 2022 of approximately \$13.6 million was primarily the result of approximately \$5.6 million from non-cash items, primarily for noncash lease expense, deferred income taxes, depreciation, stock-based compensation, and amortization.
+This was offset by our net loss from continuing operations of approximately \$12.3 million coupled with approximately \$7.0 million of outflows due to changes in working capital which was primarily driven by the planned increase in inventory as part of the Company's supply chain mitigation program.
 The Company does not expect such a large increase in inventory in future periods.
+The efforts to redesign circuit boards around more readily available parts at lower prices has resulted in new circuit boards that are expected to commence production during the third quarter of fiscal 2023 with the aim of reducing purchases in the broker market at elevated prices and reducing cash outflows related to inventory purchases in future periods.
+However, if such efforts are not successful for the foreseeable future, the Company may need to further adjust its operations to maintain sufficient liquidity.
 Net cash used in operating activities from discontinued operations was de minimis.

-Net cash provided by operating activities of our continuing operations for the three months ended June 30, 2021 of approximately \$1.2 million was primarily the result of our net income of approximately \$0.6 million and \$1.7 million in non-cash items, primarily for noncash lease expense, deferred income taxes, depreciation, stock-based compensation, and amortization, offset by approximately \$1.1 million from changes in working capital.
-Net cash used in operating activities from discontinued operations was approximately \$0.1 million.
+Net cash used in operating activities of our continuing operations for the six months ended September 30, 2021 of approximately \$1.4 million was primarily the result of our net income of approximately \$8.0 million in non-cash items, primarily for noncash lease expense, deferred income taxes, depreciation, stock-based compensation, and amortization.
+This was offset by our net loss from continuing operations of approximately \$1.5 million.
+Net cash used in operating activities from discontinued operations was de minimis.

 Investing Activities.
-Net cash used in investing activities of our continuing operations during the three months ended June 30, 2022 of approximately \$0.5 million was primarily the result of approximately \$0.2 million of property and equipment purchases, and approximately \$0.3 million of capitalized software development costs.
+Net cash used in investing activities of our continuing operations during the six months ended September 30, 2022 of approximately \$1.0 million was primarily the result of approximately \$0.4 million of property and equipment purchases, and approximately \$0.7 million of capitalized software development costs.
 Net cash provided by investing activities from discontinued operations was de minimis.

-Net cash provided by investing activities of our continuing operations during the three months ended June 30, 2021 was primarily the result of approximately \$3.1 million in proceeds from the sale and maturity of short-term investments offset by approximately \$0.1 million of property and equipment purchases, and approximately \$1.1 million of capitalized software development costs, of which \$0.9 million pertained to further development of our Commercial Vehicle Operations ("CVO") software platform.
+Net cash provided by investing activities of our continuing operations during the six months ended September 30, 2021 was primarily the result of approximately \$3.1 million in proceeds from the sale and maturity of short-term investments offset by approximately \$0.3 million of property and equipment purchases, and approximately \$1.3 million of capitalized software development costs.
 Net cash provided by investing activities from discontinued operations was approximately \$1.5 million.

 Financing Activities.
-Net cash used in financing activities of our continuing operations during the three months ended June 30, 2022 was the result of approximately \$0.9 million of repurchases of common stock.
+Net cash used in financing activities of our continuing operations during the six months ended September 30, 2022 was the result of approximately \$0.9 million of repurchases of common stock.

-Net cash provided by financing activities of our continuing operations during the three months ended June 30, 2021 was the result of approximately \$1.4 million of cash proceeds from the exercises of stock options.
+Net cash provided by financing activities of our continuing operations during the six months ended September 30, 2021 was the result of approximately \$1.4 million and \$0.2 million of cash proceeds from the exercises of stock options and purchase of ESPP shares, respectively.